catherinedevlin/talks/pycon_2018/smalldata.rst

 .. note::

-    In between the immediate goals - creating a new website full of local data - and the final goal - a better world with an engaged public - what are the hoped-for connecting developments?
+    So let's think of some of the pathways by which we hope to connect immediate goals to ultimate goals.
+How is a small data movement supposed to foster a more engaged society?

 ----